OHI-Science/OHI-website/content/global-scores/data-download.md

 {{<button text="Download Scores" link=data/scores.csv icon="images/misc/download-icon.svg">}}
 {{<button text="Supplemental Results" link=https://ohi-science.org/ohiprep_v2021/Reference/methods_and_results/Supplement_Results.html icon="images/flower_plot.png">}}
-{{<button text="Supplemental Methods" link=https://ohi-science.org/ohiprep_v2021/Reference/methods_and_results/Supplement.html icon="images/misc/microscope-icon.svg">}}
+{{<button text="ArcGIS LIVING ATLAS" link=https://ohi-science.org/ohiprep_v2021/Reference/methods_and_results/Supplement.html icon="images/misc/microscope-icon.svg">}}

 <br>
 <br>

 The downloadable dataset includes global and country index scores as well as the goal scores and components used to calculate the scores (see score [metadata](https://github.com/OHI-Science/ohi-global/blob/draft/yearly_results/README.md#global-ohi-score-metadata) for a description of the data).
-See [Methodology tab](/methodology) for an overview of OHI score calculations.

 Every year we improve the Ocean Health Index by incorporating new data, knowledge, and feedback.
 In order to make scores comparable among years, we recalculate previous year's results using the most recent methods and data.

+To learn more about the methods used to calculate the scores select the METHODOLOGY TAB for a general overview and the GLOBAL METHODS for a detailed description of the OHI global methods.

+{{<button text="METHODOLOGY TAB" link=/methodology icon="images/misc/microscope-icon.svg">}}

+{{<button text="GLOBAL METHODS" link=https://ohi-science.org/ohiprep_v2021/Reference/methods_and_results/Supplement.html icon="images/misc/microscope-icon.svg">}}

 ----

 ### PREPARATION MATERIALS

-In addition to providing scores, we make all the code used to prepare data and calculate scores available online on GitHub.

-Data are prepared and scores calculated using freely available coding and version control software.
 In the interest of transparency and to promote scientific discovery that builds off our methods, we freely provide the data and scripts used to calculate the global Ocean Health Index.
 However, we do not provide unaltered data obtained from other sources, to obtain these data you must go the original data sources.

 Extra materials we use to calculate scores are available from these locations: